nileshtayade2003/3_project/README.md

 This project provided several general insights into the data job market for analysts:

 - **Skill Demand and Salary Correlation**: There is a clear correlation between the demand for specific skills and the salaries these skills command.
-Advanced and specialized skills like Python and Oracle often lead to higher salaries.
+Advanced and specialized skills like power bi, tableau often lead to higher salaries.
 - **Market Trends**: There are changing trends in skill demand, highlighting the dynamic nature of the data job market.
 Keeping up with these trends is essential for career growth in data analytics.
 - **Economic Value of Skills**: Understanding which skills are both in-demand and well-compensated can guide data analysts in prioritizing learning to maximize their economic returns.